paulf35/dsproject2/README.md

 ## Trend 2.
 Sherry commands the highest price.
 Sherry has the highest average price of all wine types.
 See figure 2.
 The second most expensive wine is almost half the price.
 ![Alt text](image-1.png)

+#Initial Findings

+## Regression Model tuning and Testing
+All models performed less than ideal.
+Not one regression model, tuned or not tuned, had an R^2 value of `50%` when modeled on Test data.
+Of the four models I tested, the Tuned KNN model performed the best.
+However, the lower R^2 score of `32%` and an MAE value of `$72.15`` means there is high bias in the results.

+My recommendation is not to deploy any of these models into production without first testing on a larger data set with additional features that may influence the ability to predict price.

+## Classification testing to predict if a wine bottle will be above average

+Based on the results of the regression models, I tried a simpler classification model that will try to predict if a wine will cost more than the average cost of the data set or less.
+See the V2 model in GitHub for those results.

+For this model, I separated `price` into two values:
+1. `IsExpensive=0`: The bottle costs less than the average price from the data set.
+2. `IsExpensive=1`: The bottle costs more than the average price from the data set.

+I created and evaluated two Logistical Regression (LR) models: (1) A default LR model and (2) a tuned LR model.

+The Tuned LR model produced the best results.
+For this model, it's important that we have accurate True Positive and True Negative rates.
+The tuned LR model produced True Positives `85%` of the time and True Negatives `83%` of the time.
+While the Default LR model produced more accurate True Negative predictions, its True Positive performance was significantly below the Tuned LR model's performance with only `57%`.

+# Recommendation:

+As a result of these evaluations, here are my recommendations:

+1. To create a more accurate regression model, we need to pull in more data that might help increase the accuracy and reliability of the models.
+The results are not good enough for production at this point.

+2. Start by deploying the tuned LR model that classifies the wine as above or below the average cost.
+This first model could help classify where specific wines would be sold.
+For example, more expensive wines would be sold in more high-end establishments like restaurants and high-end grocers.